County Guide

 Asbury Park

-Asbury Park, population approximately 16,000, is the most commercially prominent coastal municipality in Monmouth County — known for its music scene, boardwalk, and LGBTQ+ community.
-Its small permanent population generates a criminal docket that belies its size, in part reflecting the high weekend and seasonal transient population.
-Arrests in Asbury Park route to the Monmouth County Superior Court in Freehold.
+Asbury Park (est. pop.
+16,000 — U.S. Census Bureau, 2023 ACS) is the county's most commercially prominent coastal city — known for its music scene, boardwalk, and LGBTQ-inclusive culture.
+Its permanent population is small but it generates criminal court volume above what the permanent population size would suggest, in part reflecting the weekend and seasonal transient population.
+All serious criminal matters route to Monmouth County Superior Court in Freehold Borough.

 Long Branch

-Long Branch, population approximately 31,000, is one of the larger coastal cities and has a more permanent residential base than Asbury Park.
-It has a significant Hispanic community and generates consistent criminal court volume.
-Long Branch is also one of the few Shore municipalities with a direct NJ Transit rail connection to New York Penn Station, making it a viable NYC commuter city despite its beach town identity.
+Long Branch (est. pop.
+31,000 — U.S. Census Bureau, 2023 ACS) is one of the larger coastal cities with a more permanent residential base than Asbury Park.
+It has a significant Hispanic community and consistent criminal court filing volume.
+Long Branch is also one of the few Shore municipalities with direct NJ Transit rail access to New York Penn Station, making it a viable NYC commuter city.

 Common search scenarios

-Instant Checkmate Address history distinguishes seasonal coastal addresses from permanent residences, and surfaces NYC prior addresses for inland commuter-belt subjects.
-Coastal seasonal address filtering and NYC cross-state searches
+Instant Checkmate Aggregates address history to distinguish coastal seasonal addresses from permanent inland residences, and surfaces prior NYC borough addresses for inland commuter-belt subjects before OCA supplement selection Coastal address currency verification and inland NYC commuter prior-borough identification

 Frequently asked questions